 Institute for Clinical and Economic Review

-- Identify emerging data metrics that payers are seeking when contracting with manufacturers
+- Explore emerging metrics that payers are looking for when contracting with manufacturers and their expectations of “value”

-Vice President, US Medical Affairs, Customer Engagement, Value, Evidence and Outcomes
+Vice President, Global Head, Real-Word Evidence and Clinical Outcomes